PrimeTimeTran/next-blog/data/blog/flutter/flutter-tiktok-2.md

 flutter pub add faker
 ```

-Import faker into InboxPage and create a faker instance used to generate names
+Import faker into InboxPage and create a faker instance used to generate names.

 ```dart showLineNumbers
 // ./lib/pages/InboxPage.dart